-Improving Council responsiveness Te whakawhanake i te urupare a te communication to communities and customers.
+Improving Council responsiveness Te whakawhanake i te urupare a te Kaunihera

-KauniheraCouncil will improve its responsiveness and
+Council will improve its responsiveness and communication to communities and customers.

 Ka whakawhanake te Kaunihera i oona urupare me toona whakawhitinga koorero ki ngaa hapori me ngaa kiritaki.

 We will keep you informed about our work and services, what you can expect from us, and respond to requests in a timely manner.
 We aim to listen and engage with you on issues that matter most, and ensure your voices are heard and represented in our decisions.